 The short answer is almost always yes.
 In the UK, consumer rights come first when it comes to returns, so it’s important to be aware of your legal duties and responsibilities.

-The seller is responsible for the goods until they reach the consumer, or someone they have nominated to accept delivery on their behalf.
+The seller is responsible for the products or service until they reach the consumer, or someone they have nominated to accept delivery on their behalf.
 That means the retailer is liable for non-delivery or any damages even if it’s the fault of the courier.

 There are even more rules for online sellers for both before and after an order is placed that you need to be aware of.